MajorMajor0/Robin/README.md

 Most of the crap and unplayable have already been marked.
 But the GUI has tools to keep marking them and save to the database.

+Robin also has some wicked-fast filters on all the common metadata, so you can find the best version of the game you want to play pretty fast.

 Development has more or less stopped, because teh work is too much for one person and was just too time consuming.But the database is pretty valuable and I wish somebody would make use of it.
 Please let me know in the issues if you do find a use.

 To compile